dede1751/rusterizer/README.md

 # Rusterizer
 WIP software rasterizer in Rust inspired by Sebastian Lague's video.
-Uses `minifb` for a minimal window to render to.
+Uses `raylib` for a minimal window to render to.